PlexSheep/grrsmp/README.md

 To be realistic, you should just use Signal.
 Signal is so good.
 Or Matrix, or XMPP.
 But I have started building a little emotional connection to this project.
-It's the first personal project that I _really_ care about (at least at the time of writing.
-God I hope I don't abandon this project in two weeks, that would be so corny.).
-I mean just look at the name. `GRRSMP`?
-Really?
+It's the first personal project that I _really_ care about (At least at the time of writing.
+I hope I don't abandon this project in two weeks.).

 I am developing this from a perspective that nobody will ever use this, and especially not contribute to it.
 I will write a specification for myself,